Delirium Tremens Symptoms and Treatment – What are the DTs?

 Many physicians will also require a blood sample to measure magnesium and potassium levels, as well as tests for liver and heart function.

-Delirium tremens treatment starts in the hospital because it is, without question, a dangerous medical emergency.
-A patient suffering from the DTs must be monitored to minimize the symptoms and prevent complications that can lead to death.
+A patient experiencing the DTs from alcohol must be monitored to minimize delirium tremens symptoms and prevent complications that can lead to death.

 Introducing a nutritious diet is a key factor in treating delirium tremens.
 This is because many people struggling with an alcohol use disorder have extremely unhealthy diets and in fact, are often malnourished.